hikerguy1900/Circuit_Playground_Blinky_Blinky/README.md

 ## Finish
 You did it!
 You've made, simulated, and downloaded your first program.
 Nice work!
 Once you click finish you'll get full access to all of the Circuit Playground Express blocks.
+Click the, "Home", button in the upper left hand corner of your screen to go to a list of your projects and other tutorials.